SystemsApproach/security/preface.rst

 a networking person.
 Also, we wanted to take more of a systems approach to the topic.
-While we always try to take a system-level view in everything we write, it's easy with security to get bogged down in the details of individual components such as cryptographic algorithms without really tackling the systems issues.
+While we always try to take a system-level view in everything we write, it's easy with security to get bogged down in the details of individual components, such as cryptographic algorithms, without really tackling the systems issues.
 Cryptography is cool and interesting (in our view at least) but it isn't really the main thing to focus on if you are building secure systems.
 So while we do explain